Active Field - The field where the flashing cursor is located or an information field that is highlighted. See Field.

-Next Block - The next information area on a screen that has at least one enterable field.
+Next Section - The next information area on a screen that has at least one enterable field.

 Permanent Tag - Used to track assets in the Fixed Assets module of the Banner Finance System.

-Previous Block - The previous information area that has at least one enterable field.
+Previous Section - The previous information area that has at least one enterable field.

 Query - A command that looks at the data in the database to supply the answer to a question.
 Queries use SQL (Structured Query Language), which is an English-like set of commands for defining database objects.

-Query Form - A screen used only to view information.
+Query Page - A screen used only to view information.
 For example, to view a list of journal vouchers that are incomplete.
-Query Forms are identified by the letter “I” in the 3rd character of the Form acronym.
+Query Pages are identified by the letter “I” in the 3rd character of the page acronym.